 - Homeless Prevention Program Budget: The Homeless Prevention Program budget establishes how funds will be used in program implementation during the fiscal year.
 Agencies are required to track all IDHS funds by program and budget line item.

 - Financial Management System: Providers must have an established financial management system which provides complete, separate, and accurate accountability of funds.
 The provider's accounting system must be well-maintained, up to date, and provide the following original documentation:

-- Complete accountability of all obligations, payment, and reimbursements;
+Complete accountability of all obligations, payments, and reimbursements;

 - Fiscal Audits: If deemed necessary, a program and fiscal audit will be conducted by the IDHS Office of Contracts Administration.

 - Match Requirements: The Homeless Prevention Program does not require a match of funds.